Honor Band Competition Rules and Entry

 b.
 Two-way ties will be broken by using the judges’ preference with the following exception:

 i.
-A second hearing of any band’s recording will occur if advancement to the next level or performance at the TMEA Convention is impacted.
+A second hearing of any band’s recording will occur only if performance at the TMEA Convention is impacted.

 c.
-Three-way or more ties involving advancement to the next level or performance at the TMEA Convention shall be broken by a re-hearing of all tied recordings continuing traditional scoring methods.
+Three-way or more ties performance at the TMEA Convention shall be broken by a re-hearing of all tied recordings continuing traditional scoring methods.
 Ties that remain after the single re-hearing will be broken using traditional TMEA audition tie-breaking procedures.

 Area Listening Center Chairs/Hosts